Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

 A normal capnograph has a square wave pattern, beginning in the inspiratory phase (peak expiratory carbon dioxide (PECO2) = 0 mmHg) and continuing through the expiratory grade.

 F ase 0 (inspiratory phase) occurs suddenly with an inspiration.

 The expiration phase includes three phases:

-Phase III (Plateau phase) : reflects the alveolar expiratory flow (a small increase in peak expiratory carbon dioxide), which occurs at the peak of end-expiratory carbon dioxide (ETCO2).
+Phase III (Plateau phase): reflects the alveolar expiratory flow (a slight increase in peak expiratory carbon dioxide), which occurs at the height of end-expiratory carbon dioxide (ETCO2).

 In this phase, the maximum expiratory carbon dioxide is close to the tension of alveolar carbon dioxide (PACO2).